While an expensive stereo system will give you quality sound, not many students can afford the high price tags.

 The bookshelf speakers (at $126) can easily fit in any bookcase or shelving unit.
 This is perfect for small dorm rooms or for those who desire a minimalist stereo.

 The finishing of the speakers, from the exterior surface to the grills, is a very stylish exterior that will satisfy the aesthetic demands of even the most demanding listeners.
 Combined with the $82 Topping TP21 Amp, the resulting sound will easily impress you and any other admirers passing by.

 Of course, you have to be ready to spend a combined $208, but what you get is something stylish, long-lasting, and with great sound.

 4. VIZIO S4221w-C4 Soundbar with Wireless Subwoofer

-Of the four options discussed, this is the most expensive and the best-looking speaker setup of the bunch.
+Of the four options discussed, this is the most expensive and the best-looking dorm speakers system setup of the bunch.
 For $249, you get a soundbar and a wireless subwoofer.